 Remove papery husks from tomatillos, rinse well and chop coarsely.
 In a saucepan, sauté onion and garlic in olive oil until soft.
 Add tomatillos, cumin, broth and salt.
 Bring to a boil, reduce heat and simmer covered for 20 minutes.
 Remove from the heat and allow to cool slightly (or longer if making ahead).

-Meanwhile, place the chili peppers directly over the flame on a gas stove and cook, turning with tongs, until the skin is charred and blackened.
+Meanwhile, place the chili peppers (we like to use a variety of jalapeno, Serrano, Cubanelle, and/or Anaheim for a depth of flavors) directly over the flame on a gas stove and cook, turning with tongs, until the skin is charred and blackened.
 (Or, if you have an electric stove, put the chilies on a baking sheet and broil, turning with tongs, until the skin is blackened.)
-Skin, seed and core the roasted chili peppers.
+Remove the skin, seeds and core of the roasted chili peppers.
 Place tomatillo sauté, roasted chili peppers, lime juice, cilantro and parsley in a food processor (or blender) and pulse until all ingredients are finely chopped and smooth.
 Season to taste with salt.

 Preheat oven to 350 degrees F. Pour the salsa verde into a shallow bowl or baking dish.
 Dip each tortilla in the salsa to soften it.
-Lay dipped tortilla flat in an ungreased 9” X 13” baking dish and fill each with about a teaspoonful of white beans, a tablespoon of cheese(s), and several slices of Tyson® Grilled & Ready™ Fully-Cooked Chicken Breast Strips down the center.
-As members of the Foodbuzz Tastemaker program, we received a free sample of Tyson®'s Grilled and Ready™ chicken which is fully cooked, 98% fat free and has no preservatives, making it a perfect addition to this healthy homemade dish.
+Lay dipped tortilla flat in an ungreased 9” X 13” baking dish and fill each with about a teaspoonful of white beans, a tablespoon of cheese(s), and several slices of Tyson® Grilled & Ready™ Fully-Cooked Chicken Breast Strips, (98% fat-free with no preservatives,) down the center.

 Fold the tortilla in thirds over the filling and place seam-side-down in the dish.
 Repeat with more tortillas until the baking dish is full.
 Then pour the remaining salsa verde over the top.
 Cover the top of the enchiladas with cheese.